n0raitor/archlinux/_posts/2012-12-05-maintenance.md

 ```

 If a message appears: *Os-prober will not be executed*
-Solution: Set the named constant to the default/grub file as False
+Solution: Set the named constant to the default/grub file as False (don't forget to uncommand the line)

 ### Extra